Do I Need A Resume For My First Job? | Resume With No Experience

 Your first full-time job sets the tone for your career development.
 According to the study, 87% of students whose first job matched their potential had a decent job five years after.
-So, your first job resume should present your potential and your knowledge in full.
+So, your first job resume template should present your potential and your knowledge in full.
 Moreover, it has to be compelling enough to persuade the hiring manager to consider your candidacy furhter.
-But the problem is, how do you write a resume for your first job if you have no experience?
+But the problem is, how do you write a resume for beginners with no experience?
 In today's article, experienced resume writers and career consultants will share tips for writing your first resume.

 Employers in all industries always expect a resume.
 Even if you've learned about the opportunity in LinkedIn or other social media, or from your sister's friend, an employer will ask you to submit a resume anyway to start the hiring process.
 And even if you didn't have any full-time job, there's still a way to make your first job resume informative and catchy.
 Here's how.